 FIRST ALERT FORECAST - Heating up for the last week of September

 TUCSON, Ariz.
 (13 News) - Temperatures are back on the rise for the last week of September.
-Highs will approach the triple-digit mark today with near-record temperatures possible Tuesday and Wednesday.
-On average, Tucson experiences its last 100° day of the year in mid to late September, with the latest on record being mid-October.
-Thankfully, our comfortably cool nights continue with lows in the 60s and low 70s.
-A trough looks to kick up the winds again by the end of the week with more seasonable temperatures returning by the weekend.
+Highs in Tucson will warm into the triple digits through at least Wednesday with daily records possible.
+On average, Tucson experiences its last 100° day of the year in mid to late September, with the latest on record occurring mid-October.
+Thankfully, our comfortably cool nights continue with lows in the 60s to near 70°.
+A trough will kick up the winds again by the end of the workweek with more seasonable temperatures returning by the weekend.
 Conditions stay dry.

 THURSDAY: Partly cloudy to mostly sunny skies with highs in the upper 90s.